wp-plugins/editorial-calendar/readme.txt

 Yes please!
 We are looking for translators.
 It only takes about 20 minutes.
 If you're interested please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

-= What users can us the calendar? =
+= What users can use the calendar? =

 The editorial calendar appears differently based on your permissions.
 Administrators and Editors can use every feature available in the calendar.
 Authors can use the calendar to edit and move their own posts, but other people's posts are read-only.
 Contributors and Subscribers can't see the calendar.